syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {% endhighlight %}

-> **Note :The fields such as id, startTime and endTime are the mandatory fields to be specified to create an appointment.**
+> **Note :The fields such as, id, startTime and endTime are mandatory fields that are to be specified to create an appointment.**

 ### appointmentSettings.subject 'string'
 {:#members:appointmentsettings-subject}

 Binds the name of the subject field in the dataSource to the appointment Subject.
-Indicates the Subject or the title which will get displayed on the Scheduler appointments.
+Indicates the Subject or the title that gets displayed on the Schedule appointments.

 #### Example: